Toyota Land Cruiser Prado: Japan

+A minor refresh was announced in September 2017.
+LED headlights and Toyota Safety Sense now is standard for all models.
+The 7 seats variant for TX grade and 5 seats variant for TX L Package was added.

 The monthly sales target for Japan is 1,000 units.

 Australia

 The fourth generation Prado was released in Australia on 16 November 2009.
 Five-door models include the GX, GXL, VX and the high-end Kakadu.
 The Altitude model, introduced in 2012, is priced between the GXL and VX.
 The Prado Altitude has satellite navigation, two-way moon roof, leather accented trim and 7" Fujitsu-Ten touch-screen/multimedia centre.
 Three-door shorter wheelbase models include the SX and ZR.

 A facelift went on sale in October 2013, with more standard equipment, new front panels and new headlights.
 Higher specification models received LED headlights and suspension improvements.
 The three door Prado was dropped at this time due to poor sales.

 Unlike in Japan, Toyota Australia retained the 4.0L V6 engine until 2017 when the second facelift was launched.
 All GXL models received a seven-inch sat-nav as standard.

 In August 2014, a new tailgate without the spare tyre became available as an option for the first time in Australia.

 In June 2015, the venerable KD 3.0-litre turbo-diesel 4 cylinder which had been available in various markets from 2000, was replaced by the 2.8-litre GD turbo-diesel 4 cylinder.
 This engine provided better emission standards while increasing power and torque to 130 kW and 450 Nm respectively.

 Since the August 2020 update, all Prado models are offered with an automatic transmission only.
 They are also only available with the GD 2.8-litre turbo diesel 4 cylinder engine, albeit with increased power (150 kW) and torque (500 Nm).
 Models are now also available with a 9-inch infotainment screen incorporating Apple CarPlay and Android Auto.